freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/plastics-with-blender/1-prepare-artwork.md

 ![Joined artwork in Adobe Illustrator](illustrator-joined-artwork.png)

 Note the *Links* toolbox that shows the individual plastic files.
-Also note the pink outlines on the right, outside the artboard.
+Also note the pink surfaces on the right, outside the artboard.
 These are plastics that don't have any artwork, i.e. blank, transparent pieces.
 We keep them here because we want to generate meshes as well, but don't need it in the texture.

-Also verify that the onlines of the textures are all hidden.
+> [!warning]
+> Verify that the outlines in the artboard are hidden.
+This is the version we'll create the texture with, and we don't want to leak the outlines onto the final texture.

 ## Step 3: Export Texture and Outlines